Sebzdead/WormsPy/ReadMe.md

 ![](media/Demo.gif)

-Example with Brightfield and Fluorescent videos side by side:
+Example with Brightfield and Fluorescent videos side by side: (worm is expressing GCaMP3 via the myo-3 promoter, for expression in body-wall musculature.)
 ![](media/Demo2.gif)

 ## Getting started with WormSpy